cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 While many of the well-worn concepts behind Zero Trust apply to *any* system, there remains a gap with regards to discussing Zero Trust from a Cloud Native perspective.
 This document seeks to codify the philosophy alongside an ideal design for implementing it in a Cloud Native system.

 The authors have compiled their experience and research findings into a set of principles and approaches.
-While many of the concepts herein are a distillation of past publications, extending those findings has led to a new proposal to standardize the generation and utilization of “Confidence Levels” as a data type.
+Many of the concepts herein such as “Confidence Levels” are a distillation of past publications.
 Confidence Levels quantify the trustworthiness of entities within a system, allowing for more dynamic and responsive security measures.
+Extending those findings has led to a new proposal to standardize the generation and utilization of “Confidence Levels” as a data type.

 Confidence Levels can be produced by “Active Observers,” a previously unnamed category of tools.
 Active Observers continuously monitor and analyze the security-related attributes and behaviors of entities in the system to quantify trustworthiness.